Ajantha-Wira/OCT-EWS-public/README.md

 # OCT Early Warning System (OCT-EWS)

 A representation-space early warning system for detecting unsafe normal predictions in automated OCT screening using embedding-space geometry.
+This work forms the foundational framework for subsequent research on representation-space safety and distance-based modelling in medical AI.

 > **Note:**